 “Quilting Lives” community gathering for sewing and quilting sessions meets every Thursday from 9:30 – 12:00 noon.
 Participants gather to work on individual and group projects with materials and sewing machines donated through Our Lady of Mercy.
 Sharing of ideas and skills knits this group together!

 Parenting classes are offered twice a month (September - May) on Tuesday and Wednesday mornings from 11 am - 12 noon.
 This program helps parents identify their styles of parenting, encourages parental involvement in child's education, and empowers parent to become more involved in their community.

-A basic budgeting class is held from 9 am - 10 am each Tuesday morning.
-This class is designed to give a general overview of money management skills and money saving strategies, and is required for anyone requesting financial assistance through Our Lady of Mercy.
+A basic budgeting class is held from 9 am - 10:30 am each Friday morning at our John Island Campus and 10 am - 11 am each Friday at the Neighborhood House.
+This class is designed to give a general overview of money management skills and money saving strategies, and is required for anyone requesting financial assistance through our organization.